TykTechnologies/tyk-operator/docs/getting-started.md

 kubectl apply -f securityPolicyHttpBin.yaml
 ```

-The following command will create the most basic security policy possible and attribute it to the httpbin API we previously created.
+The above command will create the most basic security policy possible and attribute it to the httpbin API we previously created.

 ### 2. Creating an API description